joowani/dtags/README.md

 Directory tags for lazy programmers.
 Inspired by [gr](https://github.com/mixu/gr).

-Please refer to the [release notes](https://github.com/joowani/dtags/releases) for details on other API changes.

 #### Introduction

 Do you have too many git repositories or vagrant machines to manage?
 Does your